League of Mexican American Women

 In the years after formally organizing, members of the League were recognized by local, and state politicians.
 Appointments at the State level included; the Commission on the Status for Women, Medical Quality Review Commission, Advisory Committee on Juvenile Justice& Delinquency, Advisory Council to the Legal Services Corp., and the California Student Aid Commission.
 Some examples of local appointments included; the Fresno County Delinquency Prevention Commission, the Fresno County Social Services Advisory Committee, the Fresno City Grievance Advisory Committee, and many others.
 Many of the women also were invited to serve on a variety of Board of Directors of non-profit organizations.
 In addition, almost all of the college students who joined League went on to graduate with bachelor, masters, or doctoral degrees.
 They became professional leaders in their selected careers.
 And, other members decided to pursue their degree or business careers.

 Another goal of the League was to provide support and assistance to the Hispanic community, either through volunteerism or financially.
 For many years, the League sponsored an annual golf tournament.
 Originally the funds were awarded to the Fresno County Hospital’s Hispanic Hospice and was called the Esperenza Golf Tournament.
 This no longer exists.
 Thereafter, the funds were awarded to Arts Americas.

 The Adelante Mujer Conference was held at Fresno City College.
 This conference brought in middle and high school students, and their mothers.
 Workshops at this conference included: preparation for college, health issues, effective communication career counseling and mentoring.

 Other activities include; Dia de Los Ninos, out of town excursions to museums, scholarship luncheons, and other social events.

 The League of Mexican American Women continues to exist and work in the community.
-We will celebrate 47 years in 2020.
+We will celebrate 48 years in 2021 as an organization.